 With Bright, you can test your SOAP, REST and indeed GraphQL APIs, either as a standalone scanner or integrated seamlessly across your DevOps and CI/CD pipelines.
 You can now start to detect, prioritise and fix issues early, before they hit production.

 By simply uploading the OpenAPI (Swagger) or Postman collections into Bright, you can achieve a comprehensive security scan that will cover the OWASP API Top 10 vulnerabilities.
 This can be achieved for a full scan against the complate target or for scope defined incremental testing on each new build, feature or merge.

 Additionally, Bright has unparalleled support for a range of different authentication mechanisms, including SAML, OIDC, OAuth and more, ensuring you have maximum coverage.

-API security testing no longer needs to be an afterthought and another human bottleneck in your processes – start automating your security testing.
+API security testing tools are now a thing of the present and no longer needs to be an afterthought and another human bottleneck in your processes – start automating your security testing.